ETC-A/etca-spec/extensions/expanded-registers/README.md

 | `r31`    | `s9`  | Callee Saved |

 - aN registers are argument registers and store the first N arguments to a function call.
 Additional arguments should be pushed to the stack.
-- vN registers are return value registers and store the return values from a function.
 - sN registers are registers that must be saved before re-using.
 - tN registers are temporary registers which a function can use however it wants.